vinyldns/vinyldns/ROADMAP.md

 1. DNS SEC - There is no first-class support for DNS SEC.
 That feature set is being defined.
 1. Record meta data - VinylDNS will allow the "tagging" of DNS records with arbitrary key-value pairs
 1. DNS Global Service Load Balancing (GSLB) - Support for common DNS GSLB use cases and integration with various GSLB vendors
+1. Profanity filter - reject changes that use profane language in record labels or text.
+1. Blacklisting - allow rejections on any DNS records that are in a blacklist.
+This will prevent high-value domains from being modified via VinylDNS.
 1. A new user interface
 1. Additional automation tools